MariamMohamed29/CurrencyConversionProject/README.md

 # CurrencyConversionProject
 This is a sample Java / Maven / Spring Boot (version 2.7.14) application that aims to  provide users with real-time and accurate currency conversion rates using Google's open APIs.
+## About the Service

+The service is just a simple currencies conversion REST service.You can use this sample service to understand the conversion and comparison between currencies.
+Her is the services that application contains:
+1- Enable user to convert between amount of money from one base currency to another target currency he needs.

+2- Enable User to compare between amount of money of one base Currency to another pair Currencies at the same time.

+3- Enable user to get the conversion rates of his favorite currencies.

+4- Enable user to get All suppoted currencies.
 ## Adding the dependency

 If you are using Maven, add the following dependency.